wdevore/Leuron10-Dart/project/README.md

 ## Network simulation
 This project does not implement a network.
-It focuses on a single neuron.
+It focuses on a single neuron and interneuron.

 However, looking forward:
 Each neuron has an Output (aka Axon).
 During the current step each neuron processes it's Input.
 At the next step each neuron's next output is asserted/placed at the axon output.